McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

 All code for migrating JSON to mysql is in C# and will be made available on our github at a later date.

+We will also upload (on github) some possibly useful mysql queries used for data generation.

 Constructing the db
 -------------------------------